webclinic017/Quant_Trading_Project/README.md

 We download data from various sources (e.g. alphavantage/eodhistoricaldata), preprocess them and store them in a database.

 Once data is ready, we use a ARIMAX(1,0,0) model to quickly confirm our ideas.
-To avoid collinearity, we perform regressions between SPY 500 and each of Nikkei 225, Stockxx 50, and FTSE 100 separately.
+To avoid collinearity, we perform regressions between S&P 500 and each of Nikkei 225, Stockxx 50, and FTSE 100 separately.

 | Stock | intercept | slope | AR coefficient | Ljung-Box p-value |
 | --- | ---| ----| ---| ---|